stevefburke/covid_crowds/README.md

 # covid_crowds

-Baseline Model:
+Baseline Yolov2 Model:

-To perform inference using the coursera yolo model, you must substitute the coursera .ipynb file with "yolo_coursera_modified.ipynb", which allows for performing inference on a set of images of different sizes, and also substitte in the modified "yolo_utils.py" file into the coursera utils folder.
+To perform inference using the pre-trained coursera yolo model, you must substitute the coursera .ipynb file with "yolo_coursera_modified.ipynb", which allows for performing inference on a test set of multiple images of different sizes, and also substitte in the modified "yolo_utils.py" file into the coursera utils folder.
 The COVID test data is in the test_data folder.
+You must have access to the coursera project in order to do this, I ran into trouble in configuring the .h5 model file outside of that environment.

-Yolov3 model:
+Yolov3 Model:

 Files to assist in performing transfer learning on a pre-trained yolov3 network with the Hollywood image dataset, are located in the data_processing_scripts folder.
 You can perform the transfer learning with these steps: